skenderidis/ansible_collection_f5_waf/viol_url/README.md

 - **msg** (Message from the module)
 - **changed** (True/False)

+> Note: By using this module the policy file will be updated with the new configuration.

 ## Example of using the ansible module with a YAML waf policy